 - A container that stores fluid under pressure and is utilized as a source of energy or to absorb hydraulic shock.
 Accumulator types include piston, bladder and diaphragm.

-that occurs in pumps when existing space is not filled by available fluid.
+- A circumstance that occurs in pumps when existing space is not filled by available fluid.
 Cavitation will deteriorate the hydraulic oil and cause erosion of the inlet metal.

 - A system in which the pump continually operates against a load, even in the neutral condition.